 - You must log the minimum number of total hours required by your state of initial licensure (as you can see below hours required for Pennsylvania is 3 years)

 - You must log the minimum amount of hours required for each of the different categories.
 Because of this, it is possible to have more approved hours than the required total but still have remaining hours.
-Here is a full list of IDP Experience Areas and hours.
-Typically the experience area of Construction Phase: Observation is most difficult to get hours in.
+Here is a full list of the required AXP Experience Areas and hours.
+Typically the experience area of Construction & Evaluation is most difficult to get hours in.

 The Architecture Registration Exams

 The final step in how to become an architect is passing the Architecture Registration Exams (ARE).
-In the current 4.0 version of the exam there are seven separate tests.
+In the current 5.0 version of the exam there are six separate tests.

-After passing all required divisions of the ARE and completing IDP hours a candidate is awarded licensure for the state in which they have requested initial licensure.
+After passing all required divisions of the ARE, completing AXP hours, and fulfilling any additional state requirements, a candidate is able to apply for licensure for the state in which they have requested initial licensure.
 That means that they only have authority to practice within that jurisdiction.
 To gain licensure in different states, an architect can apply for reciprocity in other states.
 This may or may not require them to take additional exams.
 For example, California requires an additional “Supplemental exam” in order to receive licensure in that state.

 Quick Overview of How to Become An Architect